 Later in the issue Black Adam really sees the ramifications of his actions, and as we already know, he is faced with a very large dose of Karma.
 I hope this series delves into how the heroes and villains of this series are turned and infected.
 There are quite a few that we didn’t really get to see, and I loved this story.
 Despite Black Adam being a notorious villain of both Superman and Shazam, this issue really showed his mental journey through his despicable actions.
 Not only that but it also shows that even the worst villains have some sort of heart and some sort of remorse.

-The artwork in this issue by Renato Guedes is absolutely magnificent.
+The artwork in DCeased Hope At World’s End #2 by Renato Guedes is absolutely magnificent.
 Guedes’ art perfectly portrays the emotion and sorrow of the characters and you can instantly see how they are feeling.
 The action sequences are fantastic too, so much detail has gone into each and every page and you can really imagine these pages in real life, this is also brought to life with the colours by Rex Lokus.
 Lokus has a unique colour style and I love it, it’s realistic yet animated at the same time.
 That colour style combined with Guedes’ artwork really have brought this issue to life.

 Tom Taylor has written the characters involved perfectly.
 It can be hard to write so many different characters and to give them justice, but Taylor really has mastered this skill.
 Like I said before I cannot wait to consume any future DCeased releases, I really have enjoyed this entire series.